-The advantages of Raspberry Pi 3 Model B overs its predecessor:
+The advantages of Raspberry Pi 3 Model B over its predecessor:

 - The new board in Raspberry Pi 3 Model B is capable of playing 1080p MP4 video at 60 frames per second, which boost the Pi’s media center credentials.

-- The Pi 3 board supports remote updates to Pi and also sharing images of operating system between multiple computer machines like booting process can be directly done by using a USB-attached hard drive or pen drive and also by supporting booting from a network-attached file system.
+- The Pi 3 board supports remote updates to Pi.
+Also, sharing images of the operating system between multiple computer machines like the booting process can be directly done by using a USB-attached hard drive or pen drive and supporting booting from a network-attached file system.

-Arduino is an open-source and prototype platform which is based on software and hardware.
+Arduino is an open-source and prototype platform that is based on software and hardware.
 It is easy to use.
-Arduino is the overall microcontroller motherboard and it has ready-made software called Arduino IDE (Integrated Development Environment), this software is used to write and upload the computer program code to the physical board.
+Arduino is the overall microcontroller motherboard, and it has ready-made software called Arduino IDE (Integrated Development Environment); this software is used to write and upload the computer program code to the physical board.

-- Microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.
+- The microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.

-- The user can control the functions of a board by sending signals (set of instructions) to the microcontroller board using Arduino IDE software.
+- The user can control a board’s functions by sending signals (set of instructions) to the microcontroller board using Arduino IDE software.

 - Arduino does not require any extra piece of hardware/programmer whenever to want to load a new piece of program to the board.
 It can be done by using a USB cable.

 - Since Arduino IDE uses an easier version of C++, it is very easy to learn the programming language to program.